japanoise/emsys/README.md

 #### Registers

-Registers let you store a point, string (region), number, or keyboard macro.
+Registers let you store a point, string (region), rectangle (see below), number, or keyboard macro.
 Every register has a name, which must be one ASCII character (including control characters, except `C-g` since that's the universal cancel button).

 * `C-x r j` - *J*ump to point stored in register
 * `C-x r a` - Store m*a*cro in register.
 Also `C-x r m`, for now at least.